joker1007/slides/rubykaigi2019/slides.md

 ---

-At last, instance_exec generated proc with local variables of caller.
+At last, instance_exec generates proc with local variables of the caller.

 ```ruby
 instance_exec(